zakilive/iot-cloud-riot/README.md

 or
 # to recover access in board
 nrfjprog --family nRF52 --recover

+# to enable pin reset in board
+nrfjprog --pinreset enable
 ```
 The sensor node recognizes as J-Link or SEGGER in the system.
 can also check with `sudo dmesg` if it is really found